-In the $\lambda_8$-AFM ordered phase, the $\rm Z_2$ sublattice symmetry is broken and the $\rm SU(3)$ symmetry is broken into $\rm SU(2)\times U(1)$ (See SM Sec.~IV for details~\cite{SM}), as illustrated in Fig.~\ref{fig:SU3}\subref{a}.
+In the $\lambda_8$-AFM ordered phase, the $\rm Z_2$ sublattice symmetry is broken and the $\rm SU(3)$ symmetry is broken into $\rm SU(2)\times U(1)$ (See SM Sec.~\ref{sec:S4-D} for details~\cite{SM}), as illustrated in Fig.~\ref{fig:SU3}\subref{a}.
 This order parameter transforms under the adjoint representation of SU(3), spanning the vacuum manifold $\frac{\text{SU(3)}\times \text{Z}_2}{\text{SU(2)}\times \text{U(1)}}$.
 Such symmetry breaking defines a new unconventional Gross-Neveu QCP, where the order parameter symmetry is SU(3), in contrast to the O($N$) order parameters of the conventional Gross-Neveu universality classes such as chiral Ising, chiral XY, and chiral Heisenberg.

-To reveal the critical properties, we perform short-time QMC simulation with fully ordered initial state by fixing $\phi=0.075\pi$ and $\tau L^{-z}=0.25$ where $z=1$.
-The results of correlation length ratio $R_{\lambda_8\text{-AFM}}$ for $\lambda_8$-AFM order (defined in SM Sec.~IV~\cite{SM}) are shown in Fig.~\ref{fig:SU3}\subref{b} and the crossing points dictate the phase transition point from DSM to $\lambda_8$-AFM phase occurring at $U_c = 1.10(5)$.
-We also compute the correlation-length ratios for other types of AFM order instead of $\lambda_8$, further verifying that only $\lambda_8$-AFM long-range order is present in the ground state~\cite{SM}.
-With varying magnetic flux $\phi$, we implement a similar procedure and arrive at the ground-state phase diagram of the \Eq{Ham3}, as shown in Fig.~\ref{fig:SU3}\subref{a}, in which $U_c$ increases with $\phi$.
+To reveal the critical properties, we perform short-time QMC simulation starting from a fully ordered state at $\phi=0.075\pi$ and $\tau L^{-z}=0.25$ ($z=1$).
+The results of correlation length ratio $R_{\lambda_8\text{-AFM}}$ for $\lambda_8$-AFM order (defined in SM Sec.~\ref{sec:S4}~\cite{SM}) are shown in Fig.~\ref{fig:SU3}\subref{b} and the crossing points dictate the phase transition point from DSM to $\lambda_8$-AFM phase occurring at $U_c = 1.10(5)$.
+We also compute the correlation-length ratios for other types of AFM order instead of $\lambda_8$, confirming that only $\lambda_8$-AFM long-range order is present in the ground state~\cite{SM}.
+With varying magnetic flux $\phi$, we apply the same procedure to map out the ground-state phase diagram of the \Eq{Ham3}, as shown in Fig.~\ref{fig:SU3}\subref{a}, in which $U_c$ increases with $\phi$.